 The €333m PEACE III Programme carried forward many of the key aspects of the PEACE I (1995-1999) and PEACE II (2000-2006) Programmes, but with a renewed emphasis on reconciliation.

 To find out more about PEACE III download a copy of its Operational Programme document here.
-A Closure Report for the PEACE III Programme (and associated Annex paper) has been submitted to the European Commission.
-This report will be available to view following final approval.
+A Closure Report for the PEACE III Programme (and associated Annex paper) was approved by the European Commission in September 2017, and is available to view here.